 I see many that are unwilling to risk being wrong, who live in fear of failure, of embarrassment, of making mistakes.
 I think it is sad and encourage everyone to try to let go of those constraints.

 In my studies, I’ve been blessed by reading about so many great people that became great by mistaking their way to where they ended up.
-As we look back on history at some of the most remembered people, we pay most attention, if not all, to what they accomplished, but in study we find that the volume of mistakes tells a different story.
+As we look back on history at some of the most remembered people, we pay the most attention, if not all, to what they accomplished, but in the study, we find that the volume of mistakes tells a different story.

 Consider risk as a positive thing and not a negative thing.
-That word is usually used in a fearful, cautionary way as if it is something to avoid, or to avoid as much as possible of.
+That word is usually used in a fearful, cautionary way as if it is something to avoid or to avoid as much as possible.
 By accepting the idea of risk being a very positive thing, can change a life dramatically–or a company.

 Risk IS Reward. . .